EvanWY/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Camera calibration, bird view warping are relatively easy.

+Finding out the appropriate parameter for the threshold image is very tricky.
+Different lighting condition, camera angle, road shape will all affect the result in this part.
+This is also the part that I think the pipeline will likely fail for difficult testcase.
+I think the best way to solve this is to test on more data.

+Fitting line rely on the threshold image.
+If the threshold image is good enough, the fitting will end up very well.